MATERIAL REQUEST / FAQ

 Deisseroth Lab/Optogenetics Innovation Lab

-Students and Postdocs: For DNA requests, please ask your PI to send an email to Dr. Karl Deisseroth and Charu Ramakrishnan (firstname.lastname@example.org, email@example.com) describing the materials you need.
+Students and Postdocs: For all material requests, including MTAs, please ask your PI to send an email to Dr. Karl Deisseroth and Charu Ramakrishnan (email@example.com, firstname.lastname@example.org) describing the materials you need.

 So that we can send quickly, please have this email include all shipping information.

 FAQ for ordering materials from the Deisseroth Lab

 - Virus (in some cases) in a collaborative mode

 - MTAs for all the following vector cores:

 - How do I know what to ask for?

 - How do I ask for materials?

 - For DNA requests, please ask your PI to send an email to Dr. Karl Deisseroth and Charu Ramakrishnan (email@example.com, firstname.lastname@example.org) describing the materials you need.
 Please make sure to include all relevant shipping information